primesearch/cofact/README.md

 # cofact

-cofact is a companion program for the mprime / Prime95 program created by George Woltman. mprime and cofact can be used together in several ways to test a small Fermat number for primality using Pepin's test and, if known factors are provided, to test the Fermat cofactor for probable primality using the Suyama test. cofact reports the RES64 and Selfridge-Hurwitz residues for the final residue of Pepin's test and for each step of the Suyama test to enable comparison with the residues reported by other programs.
+cofact is a companion program for the mprime / Prime95 program created by George Woltman. mprime and cofact can be used together in several ways to test a small Fermat number for primality using Pépin's test and, if known factors are provided, to test the Fermat cofactor for probable primality using the Suyama test. cofact reports the RES64 and Selfridge-Hurwitz residues for the final residue of Pépin's test and for each step of the Suyama test to enable comparison with the residues reported by other programs.

 Starting in cofact version 0.9, cofact can perform the same tests on a small Mersenne number and the Mersenne cofactor.

-## Motivation and History
+## History and Motivation

 When running very long calculations such as testing a number for primality, one approach to ensure accuracy is to perform the calculation twice using two different programs running on two different computers and then compare various calculation residues.
 This helps protect against both program design errors and hardware errors.

-Starting in 2013, Ernst Mayer added the ability to his Mlucas program to test a Fermat number for primality using Pepin's test, saving the final Pepin residue to a file.
-Then, if the Fermat number has known factors, Mlucas can use the final Pepin residue to test the Fermat cofactor for probable primality using the Suyama test.
+Starting in 2013, Ernst Mayer added the ability to his Mlucas program to test a Fermat number for primality using Pépin's test, saving the final Pépin residue to a file.
+Then, if the Fermat number has known factors, Mlucas can use the final Pépin residue to test the Fermat cofactor for probable primality using the Suyama test.
 From 2013 to 2022, Ernst tested each of the Fermat numbers from $F_{25}$ through $F_{30}$ for primality, a huge effort particularly for $F_{30}$.
 Once complete, he ran the Suyama test on each of the Fermat cofactors, proving each of them to be composite.
-For each Fermat number, Mlucas reported the RES64 residue and the Selfridge-Hurwitz residues (see Residues below) for the final Pepin residue and for each step of the Suyama test: A, B and (A-B) mod C (see Mathematics below).
+For each Fermat number, Mlucas reported the RES64 residue and the Selfridge-Hurwitz residues (see Residues below) for the final Pépin residue and for each step of the Suyama test: A, B and (A-B) mod C (see Mathematics below).

-Similar to Mlucas, mprime / Prime95 has the ability to test a Fermat cofactor for primality using the Pepin and Suyama tests.
+Similar to Mlucas, mprime / Prime95 has the ability to test a Fermat cofactor for primality using the Pépin and Suyama tests.
 Unlike Mlucas, mprime reports only the RES64 residue for the Suyama A step.
 So it was not possible with mprime alone to verify all the residues reported by Mlucas.
 Fortunately, mprime stores the full Suyama A step residue in the generated proof file.
 So, to verify all of the Mlucas residues, cofact was created to read the full Suyama A residue from the mprime proof file, perform the Suyama test, and then report all the same residues as Mlucas.
 As of November 2023, mprime + cofact have been used to verify all Mlucas Suyama residues for $F_{21}$ through $F_{23}$ and $F_{25}$ through $F_{29}$.

 ## Repository Branches
 There are two permanent branches in this cofact repository: